-Phone Hearings: The hearing notice will instruct you to call the Appeal Tribunal 15-30 minutes before your scheduled hearing time.
-You must make the phone call to participate in the hearing.
-During this call you will give your contact information.
-The Appeals Examiner will call you back when it is time to begin the hearing.
-You must accept this call; we will consider it failing to participate if we cannot reach you at the number you provide.
+The Appeals Examiner will call you when it is time to begin the hearing.
+You must accept this call.
+We will consider it a failure to participate if we cannot reach you at the number you provided.

-- Caller ID shows the telephone numbers of the Appeal Tribunal as private, unknown, out-of-area, anonymous, etc. If your phone has other features or devices to block calls, those features should be turned off on the day of your scheduled hearing. - If you do not call us to initiate the hearing or do not answer our call to you, your appeal may be dismissed or decided unfavorably to you.
+- Caller ID shows the telephone numbers of the Appeal Tribunal as private, unknown, out-of-area, anonymous, etc. If your phone has other features or devices to block calls, those features should be turned off on the day of your scheduled hearing. - If you do not register as instructed for the hearing or do not answer our call to you, your appeal may be dismissed or decided unfavorably to you.
 You may have to pay back any benefits you have already received.